 Usually, patients who have bariatric surgery will see significant weight loss in the first several months.
 Much of this can be attributed to the smaller stomach size, the body having to heal from surgery, and the very restricted diet patients must follow.
 The human metabolism can speed up or slow down adapting to change as part of the body’s natural preservation ability.

-Revision Of Previous Weight Loss Surgery
+Revision of Previous Weight Loss Surgery

 Revisional weight loss surgery can repair areas that were altered during a previous bariatric procedure but have stretched out.

-What Is Bariatric Revision Surgery?
+What is Bariatric Revision Surgery?

-Many people ask “Can you have bariatric surgery twice?”.ย If you have previously had bariatric weight loss surgery and have regained weight, finding diet and exercise are ineffective, you may be a candidate for bariatric revision surgery.
+Many people ask “Can you have bariatric surgery twice?”.
+If you have previously had bariatric weight loss surgery and have regained weight, finding diet and exercise are ineffective, you may be a candidate for bariatric revision surgery.
 Bariatric revision surgery would help correct any issues that have occurred since the initial surgery which are inhibiting further weight loss.

 It may have been years since the initial surgery and you may have gained weight for a variety of reasons.
 Depending on the type of surgery you had initially, you may benefit from revision surgery.
 The revision options that would work best for you are going to depend upon your weight loss goals and the type of surgery you had previously.